 * * *For others like me, who are curious about The Outsider, check out Michael Shonk’s review of the show’s 1967 pilot, as well as his plot synopses of its 26 episodes.

-READ MORE: “TV & Violence in 1968: The Outsider” (Television Obscurities); “Overlooked TV: The Outsider,” by Randy Johnson (Not the Baseball Pitcher).
+READ MORE: “TV & Violence in 1968: The Outsider” (Television Obscurities); “Overlooked TV: The Outsider,” by Randy Johnson (Not the Baseball Pitcher); “One of the Great P.I.
+Series: The Outsider with Darren McGavin” (Ed Gorman’s Blog).